Efficient Approximate Degenerate Ordered Statistics Decoding for Quantum Codes via Reliable Subset Reduction: Approximate Degenerate OSD

-If there are many highly reliable bits, the number of stabilizers associated with these bits would be high.
-Consequently, the shortened check matrix $\tilde{\mathbf{S}}$ from the HRSR algorithm will have fewer rows and lower column weights.
-Therefore, Corollary~\ref{cor:OSD0} can be applied with high probability when the error rate is low.
+If many bits are identified as highly reliable, the number of stabilizers associated with these bits would be high.
+Consequently, the shortened check matrix $\tilde{\mathbf{S}}$ from the RSR algorithm will have fewer rows and lower column weights.
+Consequently, the sufficient condition in Corollary~\ref{cor:OSD0} is satisfied with high probability at low error rates, making higher-order OSD unnecessary. }

-We combine all the aforementioned techniques into the approximate degenerate OSD (ADOSD) algorithm, as detailed in Algorithm~\ref{alg:ADOSD}, using $0$-ADD.
-Note that if decoding performance is of higher priority, $\delta$-ADD can be utilized, and Proposition~\ref{prop:flipping} can be integrated into Algorithm~\ref{alg:ADOSD}.
+We combine RSR, degeneracy-aware pruning, and order-adaptive OSD into a unified approximate degenerate OSD (ADOSD) framework, as detailed in Algorithm~\ref{alg:ADOSD}, using $0$-ADD. {Note that if decoding performance is of higher priority or if the problem size is small enough (e.g., after RSR reduction), $\delta$-ADD can be utilized and can be integrated into Algorithm~\ref{alg:ADOSD}. }